 According to Habermas one of the most powerful arguments in favour of Christ’s empty tomb is the location and events surrounding it.
 All of the gospel sources agree that Christ was buried in a tomb located in Jerusalem.
 Jerusalem is also the location most scholars agree was where early Christian preaching first took place, which led to the birth of the Church.

 However, it seems only natural that any Christian preaching at this very early time would have come to a halt should Christ’s tomb not have been empty or discovered empty.
 If Christ’s body still remained in the tomb at the time Christians were preaching he had been raised physically from the dead by God, then Christianity would have likely come to a grinding halt as well as be exposed as a lie.
-After all, it would have been perhaps the easiest way to disprove the early Christian message of a resurrected saviour by going to the tomb where Jesus was buried (which was close to his place of crucifixion and his ideological opponents) and expose it.
+After all, it would have been perhaps the easiest way to disprove the early Christian message of a resurrected saviour by going to the tomb where Jesus was buried (which was close to both his place of crucifixion and ideological opponents) and expose it.
 It is unlikely that Jerusalem would have been the place that Christianity would have taken off if Christ was still in his grave.
 The theologian Paul Althaus (1888-1966) commented that the resurrection proclamation “could not have been maintained in Jerusalem for a single day, for a single hour, if the emptiness of the tomb had not been established as a fact for all concerned” (5).

 The argument is that the best historical explanation is that Chris’s tomb was indeed empty.
 Like Althaus, Craig writes that “It would have been impossible for the resurrection faith to survive in face of a tomb containing the corpse of Jesus” (6)